John A. M. Adair: Congress

 Adair was elected as a Democrat to the Sixtieth and to the four succeeding Congresses (March 4, 1907 – March 3, 1917).

 He served as chairman of the Committee on Expenditures in the Department of War (Sixty-third and Sixty-fourth Congresses).
 However, he did not seek renomination in 1916, but was an unsuccessful Democratic nominee for Governor of Indiana.

 Later career and death

 Afterward, he resumed the banking business in Portland, Indiana.
 Later, he moved to Washington, D.C., in 1924 and served as vice president of Southern Dairies (Inc.) until 1931.

 He also served as chairman of the board of the Finance Service Co., in Baltimore, Maryland from 1933 to 1935, and served as vice president of the Atlas Tack Corporation in Fairhaven, Massachusetts from 1935 to 1937.
 Adair also served as director of the Artloom Corporation, Philadelphia, Pennsylvania, in 1937.

-He died in Portland, Indiana, October 5, 1938. and was interred in Green Park Cemetery.
+He died in Portland, Indiana, October 5, 1938.